Darren Lockyer: 2006

-He then steered his team to win the 2006 NRL Grand Final 15–8 over Melbourne, setting up both tries and then kicking a winning field goal in the 73rd minute.
 This was Lockyer's fourth premiership (and only one as captain), and the Broncos' sixth.
 Lockyer was also the Broncos' top try-scorer (together with Tame Tupou) for the 2006 season.

 For his efforts in 2006, Lockyer received his second Dally M Five-Eighth Of The Year and his second Dally M Representative Player Of The Year.

 Lockyer then captained the Kangaroos to an extra-time victory in the 2006 Tri-nations Final against New Zealand, scoring the match-winning try in Australia's 16–12 victory.
 In the process, he became the top try-scorer in Tri-Nations history with a tally of 9 tries.

 In the week leading up to the final, Lockyer was named the Golden Boot Award-winner for international player of the year for the second time.
 Lockyer was also named Dally M five-eighth and representative player of the year, the Broncos' best back, and people's choice player of the year, as well as being a finalist in the Queensland Sports Star of the Year award.
 2006 was arguably Lockyer's finest ever season, as he'd become the first person since Allan Langer (a former teammate) to captain winning teams in the National Rugby League premiership, the State of Origin series, and the Tri-Nations series all in the same year.